 - And in humanitarian crises, we distribute hygiene kits containing sanitary pads, soap and clean underwear, so women and girls can manage their periods safely and with dignity.

 How ActionAid helps women and girls like Hibaq

 15-year-old Hibaq lives in a camp for displaced people in Somaliland.

-She's been there since 2017, when devastating droughts in her country meant her family lost their entire livelihood.
+She's been there since 2017, when devastating droughts meant her family lost their entire livelihood.

-Like many women and girls, Hibaq struggled to manage aspects of her periods due to the living conditions in the camp.
-There are no private toilets for women, and nowhere Hibaq can wash her clothes and underwear.
+Like many women and girls, Hibaq struggled to manage her periods due to living conditions in the camp.
+There are no private toilets for women, and nowhere to wash clothes and underwear.
 It's a two-hour journey to collect water so she can stay clean.

-ActionAid have been distributing hygiene kits for women and girls in the camp, containing essentials like sanitary pads, soap and underwear.
+ActionAid have been distributing hygiene kits in the camp, containing essentials like sanitary pads, soap and underwear.

 It means that even when they've lost everything, girls like Hibaq can still manage their periods safely, and with dignity.

 ActionAid is an international charity that works with women and girls living in poverty.